Point Park University

 Retention Rate over Time

 Retention rate measures the number of first-time students who began their studies the previous fall and returned to school the following fall.
-The retention rate for full-time undergraduates at Point Park University was 73%.
-Compared with the full-time retention rate at similar Masters Colleges and Universities (73%), Point Park University had a retention rate approximately the same as its peers.
+The retention rate for full-time undergraduates at Point Park University was 74%.
+Compared with the full-time retention rate at similar Doctoral Universities (82%), Point Park University had a retention rate lower than its peers.

 This chart shows the retention rate over time at Point Park University (highlighted in red) compares to similar universities.